-Also this probably had the youngest crowd on my Irish festival review.
-Walking over all the passed out people sometimes felt wrong but usually more funny.
+Also, this probably had the youngest crowd on my Irish festival review.
+Walking over all the passed out people sometimes felt wrong but usually more fun.

 Electric picnic 1st-3rd September

-This is a tricky one as I am still feeling some of the affects of the weekend.
-It is always a favorite on Irish festival review pages, but not so much for me.
+This is a tricky one as I am still feeling some of the effects of the weekend.
+It is always a favourite on Irish festival review pages, but not so much for me.

-I made the mistake of hanging in the campsite a little to long like I did at Life.
+I made the mistake of hanging at the campsite a little too long like I did at Life.
 But unlike Body&soul the arena area was never that busy throughout the day, so there wasn’t much point in walking around.
 This I think is to do with the size.
-The place is gigantic and if you get a little lost, like I did on the Friday you could be walking for ages.
+The place is gigantic and if you get a little lost like I did on Friday you could be walking for ages.
 The Saturday was also a wash up so everything was wet and soggy and not that enjoyable.